Skelly0/Publicia/documentation/Publicia Documentation.txt

 Unique capability to work with Google Docs:

-- Track Google Docs with custom names
+- Track Google Docs with custom names.
-- Automatically refresh content on schedule
+- Automatically refresh content on a schedule.
-- Uses content hashing to only update documents that have actually changed
+- **Efficient Change Detection**: Uses content hashing to compare the current document content with the stored version, only processing and re-indexing if actual changes are detected.
 - Extract content from Google Doc links in messages
 - Create citations linking back to source documents
 - Support renaming and removing tracked documents